 Musik Insrumentenmacher in Passua

-But as we came to find out in our research, the label is not telling the truth, at least not the whole truth.
+But as we came to find out in our research, the label is not telling the whole truth.

 Heidegger, Hornsteiner, and a Democratic Revolution

 Heidegger was born the son of a town musician in Passau and began building instruments at a young age.
 Licensed and specialized, Heidegger’s luthiery business flourished.
 He built many different kinds of instruments in his own shop in Passau over the years.
 But he did not build this guitar in 1860.
 He couldn’t have.
 He died in 1859.

 Passau is an old Bavarian city that traces its roots back to the Germanic tribes that settled the area thousands of years ago.
 It’s called The City of Three Rivers due to the convergence there of the Inn, the Ilz, and the Danube.
 During the European Renaissance, Passau became famous across the Holy Roman Empire for sword-making.
 The blades of the region were stamped with the Passau wolf from the city’s coat-of-arms, and many believed this wolf made the sword’s bearer nearly invincible.
 The blades were legendary to the point that the art of casting magical spells upon your weapon became known as the “Passau Art” for a period of time.

 Today, Passau sits along the German-Austrian border.
 But in 1860, when this guitar was made, neither Germany nor Austria existed as nations in the way they do today.
 Passau was, at that time, part of the Austrian-Hungarian Empire, ruled by Franz Joseph I.